 With an established office in St. Cloud, we began to receive family reunification cases for the growing Somali population there.
 LSS of Minnesota is the only MN refugee organization with an office in St. Cloud.
-We have settled just over 1,500 refugees in St. Cloud since 2009 - all of them reuniting with family members who already lived in St. Cloud.
-We plan to resettle about 100 refugees in St. Cloud this year.
+We have settled 1,550 refugees in St. Cloud since 2009 - all of them reuniting with family members who already lived in St. Cloud.